opensafely/documentation/docs/getting-started.md

     The study will already be prepared to run.
 Run the `opensafely` commands in the terminal available at the bottom-right of the Gitpod workspace.

+    ![Running the OpenSAFELY software in a Gitpod workspace.](images/gitpod-opensafely-command.png)

 === "Windows (local)"